jtquisenberry/LinuxExamples/certificates/README.md

 Firefox may display:

-    www.wikipedia.org is most likely a safe site, but a secure connection could not be established.
-This issue is caused by Zscaler Root CA, which is either software on your computer or your network.
+<block> www.wikipedia.org is most likely a safe site, but a secure connection could not be established.
+This issue is caused by Zscaler Root CA, which is either software on your computer or your network. </block>

 Install the certificate within Firefox.